Guide to Using Baby Toothpaste and Baby Teeth Care

 Do not ever feel worried if your baby swallows a little of the toothpaste.

-Brushing A Toddler’s Teeth with A Baby Toothpaste
+Brushing a Toddler’s Teeth With a Baby Toothpaste

-Tooth-brushing with a baby toothpaste can start as soon as baby’s first tooth pokes through the gums.
-It is always advisable to use a clean, damp washcloth, or a finger brush to gently wipe clean the first teeth and the front of the tongue, after meals and at bedtime.
+It is always advisable to use a clean, damp washcloth or a finger brush to gently wipe clean the first teeth and the front of the tongue after meals and at bedtime.

 Baby Toothpaste

-The American Academy of Pediatric Dentistry (AAPD) recommends using cavity-preventing fluoride toothpaste starting with baby’s very first tooth, rather than waiting until age 2 as was previously recommended.
-Use a rice-grain-sized smear of baby toothpaste for your child or toddler, graduating to a pea-sized dollop by age 3.
+The American Academy of Pediatric Dentistry (AAPD) recommends using cavity-preventing fluoride toothpaste starting with a baby’s very first tooth rather than waiting until age 2, as was previously recommended.

 Below are some helpful tips to take when tooth-brushing time becomes difficult: